phpMussel/phpMussel/_docs/readme.en.txt

  with phpMussel or should consider alternative options to either your anti-virus software or phpMussel.

- This information was last updated 7th September 2015 and is current for all phpMussel releases of the two most recent minor versions (v0.6-v0.7a) at the time of writing this.
+ This information was last updated 12th December 2015 and is current for all phpMussel releases of the two most recent minor versions (v0.7-v0.9.0) at the time of writing this.

  Ad-Aware                No known problems
+ AegisLab                No known problems
  Agnitum                 No known problems
  AhnLab-V3               No known problems
+ Alibaba                 No known problems
+ ALYac                   No known problems
  AntiVir                 No known problems
  Antiy-AVL               No known problems
+ Arcabit                 No known problems
  Avast                !
 Reports "JS:ScriptSH-inf [Trj]"
+ AVG                     No known problems
+ Avira                   No known problems
- AVG                     No known problems Baidu-International     No known problems
+ AVware                  No known problems Baidu-International     No known problems
  BitDefender             No known problems
  Bkav                 !
-Reports "VEXDAD2.Webshell"
+Reports "VEXD737.Webshell"
  ByteHero                No known problems CAT-QuickHeal           No known problems
  ClamAV                  No known problems
  CMC                     No known problems
  Commtouch               No known problems
  Comodo                  No known problems
+ Cyren                !
+Reports "W32/GenBl.DE4CF18E!Olympus"
  DrWeb                   No known problems
  Emsisoft                No known problems
  ESET-NOD32              No known problems